Yohannfra/Nvim-Switch-Buffer/README.md

 # Nvim-Switch-Buffer

-Nvim-Switch-Buffer is a plugin to quickly switch beetween open buffers in neovim.\
+Nvim-Switch-Buffer is a plugin to quickly switch between open buffers in neovim.\
 It uses the floating window feature of neovim

 Example: \